Andrew Abbott is the Gustavus F. and Ann M. Swift Distinguished Service

 return to Chicago in 1991, he taught for thirteen years at Rutgers University.

 Known for his ecological theories of occupations, Abbott also pioneered algorithmic analysis of social sequence data.
 He has written on the foundations of social science methodology and on the evolution of the social sciences and the academic system.
-He is the author of six books and seventy articles and chapters.
+He is the author of seven books and eighty articles and chapters.

 His work includes The System of Professions (Chicago 1988), a theoretical analysis of the professions and their development that won the ASA's Sorokin Award in 1991.
 He has also published a historical study of academic disciplines and publication (Department and Discipline [Chicago 1999]), a theoretical analysis of fractal patterns in social and cultural structures (Chaos of Disciplines [Chicago 2001]), and a collection of theoretical essays in the Chicago pragmatist and ecological tradition (Time Matters [Chicago 2001]).
-Abbott has written two texts, the first a short introduction to heuristics in the social sciences (Methods of Discovery [Norton 2004]) and the second a manual for research projects in libraries and on the Internet (Digital Paper [Chicago, forthcoming]).
+Abbott has written two texts, the first a short introduction to heuristics in the social sciences (Methods of Discovery [Norton 2004]) and the second a manual for research projects in libraries and on the Internet (Digital Paper [Chicago, 2014]).
+His most recent book is Processual Sociology [Chicago, 2016].

 Abbott has several near-term projects.
-The first is a collection of recent theoretical articles, both published and unpublished.
-The second is his continuing participation in Professor Barbara Celarent's investigation of social thought beyond Europe and North America.
-The third is a book on the future of knowledge, growing out of his recent writing on the theory and history of library research and on knowledge practices more generally.
-Beyond these, he hopes to finish the first volume of his theoretical work on The Social Process in 2015/16.
+The first (forthcoming in 2017) is his continuing participation in Professor Barbara Celarent's investigation of social thought beyond Europe and North America.
+The second is a book on the future of knowledge, growing out of his recent writing on the theory and history of library research and on knowledge practices more generally.
+Beyond these, he hopes to finish the first volume of his theoretical work on The Social Process in the near term.

 back to top